mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: Yeah, I understand that.
 One thought that I had about it, Roshi, is that sometimes it feels like building up bad habits in zazen.
 That if I'm going to sit, I should sit with effort; I shouldn't get in the habit of sitting with no effort.
 That's sitting sloppy zazen.
 Like if it just builds up bad habits in zazen, maybe it would be better to not sit so much until I am ready to sit with effort again.

-**Katagiri**: Well the point is just to spit [up].
+**Katagiri**: Well the point is just to spit out.
 But, you shouldn't think that, in that way.
 That's all.
 If you think in that way, "I am creating bad habit," that is extra.
 So immediately, you create another thing.
 So just spit up.
 Because this is the mind; your mind, your life.
 So, don't feel bad in that way; don't involve in that mind in that way.
 Just spit up.
 If your mind slips off, going to Europe, well let it go back.
 That's all.
 But when you go back, if at that time you think, "That is a bad habit" – that is extra.

 **Same person**: What if you don't ever want to bring it back?
 You know, what if you're sitting there *[unintelligible]* in Europe?